 I’ve always believed that travel is good for the mind and soul.
 It exposes us to culture, language, food and surroundings beyond the familiar setting of our everyday.
-On one such trip to France with my husband, I photographed as much of the allure of this culture as my eye could capture.
+On one such trip to France with my husband, I worked to capture the allure of this culture in photos as my eye could capture.
 Among the beauty are numerous iconic monuments as well as some not-so-familiar, yet beautiful structures.

 Our first stop in Paris…the Eiffel Tower.
 Not yet adjusted to Parisian time, we woke up very early on our first day to the city.
 We decided to brave the metro during rush-hour and head across town to see the tower that we’d only ever seen in photos and movies.

 One of the most famed towers in the world was, at the time it was constructed, very controversial.
 Built in 1889 as the entrance arch to the World’s Fair, it was received with much criticism.
 Many saw it as an eye-sore against the traditional French style of architecture seen throughout the city.